Flavio58it/socialbot-5/README.md

 * Completely personalized settings in dedicated control panel

 ## Changelogs
+* V2.0a3 - planned
+    * [500px] Refactoring of all code to reflect latest changes to framework
+    * [Flickr] Refactoring of all code to reflect latest changes to framework
 * v2.0a2 - planned
     * ___Inclusion of AI for images context recognition___
+    * [Instagram] Inclusion of rate limiter
     * [Instagram] Added work hours in order to not clash with user
 * v2.0a1 - in progress - v2 branch
     * Heavy refactoring and code update